Skip to nav Skip to content

 Squamous cell (epidermoid) carcinoma

-As its name suggests, squamous cell carcinoma begins in the squamous cells that line the airways (bronchi).
-It is the second most common subtype of non-small cell cancer and is more frequently seen in men.
-Although this cancer tends to grow slowly, it can eventually create a cavity within the lung.
+As its name suggests, squamous cell carcinoma begins in the squamous cells that line the airways (bronchi), often developing in the central part of the lungs near the large breathing tubes.
+It is the second most common subtype of non-small cell lung cancer and is diagnosed more frequently in men than women, although it can occur in anyone.
+This subtype of NSCLC is often associated with a history of tobacco exposure.

 Large cell (undifferentiated) carcinoma